heliofi/heliopay/README.md

 | supportedCurrencies | string array | no | | currencies you want to support.

-Verify the payment using the Helio API - further details at https://docs.hel.io/developers/helio-api-key Devnet and Mainnet are currently supported.
+Verify the payment using the Helio API - further details at https://docs.hel.io/developers/helio-api-key

+Devnet and Mainnet are currently supported by Helio.

 For full details of our API schema please review https://docs.hel.io/developers/detailed-api-schema